Your guide to Canada payroll

 How to pay remote employees in Canada

-There are three ways to pay international employees:
+Here are some ways to pay international employees:

 1. Set up a legal entity: This is an expensive and time-consuming process that requires you to navigate the payroll and employment laws of Canada.

-2. Using international payment platforms or doing a wire transfer.
+2. Using international payment platforms or wire transfers.

-3. Through an Employer of Record (EOR) or other payroll companies in Canada: This is one of the easiest ways to hire and pay employees in Canada compliantly.
+3. Through an Employer of Record (EOR) or other payroll companies in Canada: Using an EOR like Payoneer Workforce Management helps streamline the process to hire and pay employees in Canada compliantly.

 1) How does payroll in Canada work?